-You'll need to break down the allegedly infringed program-[name of plaintiff]'s copyrighted work-into its structural parts so you can consider the individual elements of [name of plaintiff]'s copyrighted work.
+You'll need to break down the allegedly infringed program - [name of plaintiff]'s copyrighted work - into its structural parts so you can consider the individual elements of [name of plaintiff]'s copyrighted work.
 Then you'll need to determine which of the elements that [name of plaintiff] claims have been infringed are protected by the law.
 The law doesn't protect the following elements, and you should filter these out:

-- elements that are only an idea; - elements required based only on logic and efficiency;

-- elements required because of hardware or software, computer-industry programming, and practices or elements taken from the public domain; or - other elements of the program component under consideration that the law doesn't protect.
+- 2. elements required based only on logic and efficiency; - 3. elements required because of hardware or software, computerindustry programming, and practices or elements taken from the public domain; or - 4. other elements of the program component under consideration that the law doesn't protect.